 This handsome young man, Bongani, loves English Literature class as well as music and graphic design!
 After having to drop out of school for a while due to the lack of fees, he is back in now and thriving!
-He's almost done with high school!
+He's almost done with high school - one more year!
 He loves to make music and design logos...a very creative young man!

 Mazwi is an amazingly strong hard working teenager who has dreams of being a policeman (although he's wanted to be a banker or a race car driver in the past).
 He is growing up in a child-headed household and is raised by an older brother & sister.
 He loves science class and is enjoying English as well.
 He will be entering his third year of high school!